Talkh Ab Rural District

 Talkh Ab Rural District (دهستان تلخ اب) is in Khenejin District of Farahan County, Markazi province, Iran.
 It is administered from the city of Talkh Ab.

 History

-After the 2006 National Census, Khenejin Rural District was separated from Komijan County and the former Farahan District was separated from Tafresh County in the establishment of Farahan County.
+In 2011, Khenejin Rural District was separated from Komijan County, and the former Farahan District was separated from Tafresh County, in the establishment of Farahan County.
 Talkh Ab Rural District was created in the new Khenejin District.

 Demographics

 Population

 At the time of the 2011 census, the rural district's population was 7,027 in 2,049 households.
 The 2016 census measured the population of the rural district as 6,684 in 2,134 households.
 The most populous of its 11 villages was Talkh Ab (now a city), with 3,442 people.